 Taxonomies

-Zola has built-in support for taxonomies.
-Taxonomies are a way for users to group content according to user-defined categories.
+Zola has built-in support for taxonomies, a way to group content according to user-defined categories.

 🔗Definitions